-Leadership in the Local Church today use many different patterns of leadership and government.
-These are often adopted from the secular context and are based upon pragmatism or business principles.
-However, it is important that we take care not to go beyond Scripture when looking for leadership models for the local church, for if we do so its simplicity.
-We must build upon the foundation of Scripture, because Christ is the architect (Hebrews 11:10) and He has given us the plans and the design for the church He has promised to build.
+In the same way, the Bible is the only written creed for the church, so we must neither add to nor subtract from its simplicity.
+We must build upon the foundation of Scripture because Christ is the architect (Hebrews 11:10), and He has given us the plans and the design for the church He has promised to build.